raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 And by induction, we can then say that the set of languages that finite-state recognizers can recognize is closed under the operations `union`, `catenation`, and `kleene*`.
 We can _also_ say that they are closed under `intersection` and `kleene+`.
 And there are other operations that we haven't explored, like `optional`, `complementation`, `difference`, or `xor`, and the set of all languages is closed under those operations as well.

-This property of "languages that finite-state recognizers can recognize being closed under the operations `union`, `catenation`, and `kleene*`" will come in very handy beloww when we show that for every formal regular expressionm, there is an equivalent finite-state recognizer.
+This property of "languages that finite-state recognizers can recognize being closed under the operations `union`, `catenation`, and `kleene*`" will come in very handy below when we show that for every formal regular expression, there is an equivalent finite-state recognizer.

 But all we've talked about are combinators, operations that build finite-state recognizers out of finite-state recognizers.
 What about building finite-state recognizers from nothing at all?